MontyTRC89/TombEngine/README.md

 4) Compile again and once done, you should be able to compile a level with TombEditor and run it in TEN.

 # Disclaimer
-We do not and have never worked for Core Design, Eidos Interactive, or Square Enix.
-This is a hobby project.
+This is a community project which is not affiliated with Core Design, Eidos Interactive, or Square Enix.
 Tomb Raider is a registered trademark of Square Enix; TombEngine is not be sold.
 The code is open-source to encourage contributions and to be used for study purposes.
 We are not responsible for illegal uses of this source code.
 This source code is released as-is and continues to be maintained by non-paid contributors in their free time.